Tongji Medical College

 Tongji Medical College (TJMC, 同济医学院 (同濟醫學院, Tóngjì Yīxúeyuàn)) is the medical school of Huazhong University of Science and Technology, located in Wuhan, China.
 Formerly Tongji Medical University, it became part of the newly established HUST in 2000.
-More than 10 graduates of the medical school have been awarded prestigious memberships to the Chinese Academy of Sciences and Chinese Academy of Engineering.
+More than 10 graduates of the medical school have been awarded memberships to the Chinese Academy of Sciences and Chinese Academy of Engineering.

-The Tongji Medical College is a top medical school in China.
+The Tongji Medical College is a medical school in China.
 It has one member of the Chinese Academy of Sciences (Chen Xiaoping) and one member of the Chinese Academy of Engineering (Ma Ding), and one member of the US National Academy of Medicine (Frank B. Hu), more than 1,400 full and associate professors, over 1,800 lecturers, and over 7,500 staff.
 Doctorate degrees can be conferred in 31 subjects and specialties, with 116 tutors for doctoral candidates, and there are 51 subjects and specialties for which master's degrees can be granted with over 540 tutors for graduate students.
 Post-doctoral mobile stations have been set up in basic medicine, public health, preventive medicine and clinical medicine.